HappySunChild/confusion/README.md

 ## Why this fork?
 Recently to me it feels like development of Fusion has slowed over time, so rather than waiting for some of the ideas I wanted to explore, I decided to experiment with them in a fork.

-`confusion` focuses on a few different goals:
+My goals for `confusion` can essentialy be boiled down to:
-- Making the core library runtime-agnostic
+- Experimenting with new reactive primitives and APIs (like `Eventual` and `ForRange`)
-- Experimenting with new reactive primitives and APIs
+- Improving parts of the reactive graph implementation where possible
-- Improving parts of the dependency graph implementation where possible
+- Migrate towards fully runtime agnostic reactive code
-- Keeping platform-specific functionality in separate submodules
+- Provide new utilities for building UIs in Roblox (such as the Stylesheets API and `Describe`)

 The project also serves as a place to prototype ideas that may not be appropriate for Fusion itself.
-Some of those ideas may eventually prove worthwhile, while others simply exist as experiments.
+Some of those ideas may eventually prove worthwhile, while others simply exist as experiments (such as the replacement of `Observers` with `observe` and `observe_immediate`).

 ## Alternatives
 If you're looking for some other lightweight and platform-agnostic reactive programming modules for Luau you can check out some of these projects: